 Material, size, and style are the most influential cost factors for double-pane windows, but there are a few other things to consider, outlined below.

-- Add-ons: Additional window features such as an insect screen, low-emissivity (Low-E) coating, or tint or coloring, increase the cost.
+- Add-ons: Additional window features, such as an insect screen, low-emissivity (low-e) coating, tint, or coloring, increase the cost.

-- Glass design: Double-pane windows come in a range of glass designs.
-Though glazed is the most common and the least expensive, other options range from textured to mirrored for an additional price.
+- Glass design: Double-pane glass comes in several designs.
+Though glazed is the most common and the least expensive, for an additional price you can choose from textured to mirrored.